GDQuest/website/content/open-source/guidelines/godot-gdscript/index.md

 Here, we are careful to not alter any state of other nodes.
 We only access the state in order to perform validations.
 This is important!
 All state changes that happen, happen within the respective **black-boxes**.
 {{< / note >}}

 The implementation for checking if the walk command can be issued is within a parent node, in this case the `Game.gd` script.
 That's because the verification depends on the `PathFinder` algorithm which is part of the separate `Board` system, while the player object (the `Party` here) is independent, it's a sibling relationship.
-The validation step depends on both `Party` and the `Board` and that's why it's taken care of the level of the top `Game` node [Fig. 5].
+The validation step depends on both `Party` and `Board` and that's why it's taken care of in the level of the top `Game` node [Fig. 5].
 Otherwise we'd have to introduce an interdependence between `Party` & `Board` and that would tightly couple these systems.

 Which leads us to: